dsagman/picat/readme_hakank_comments4.md

 - I used `println` via `report` inside of `solve` to track what's going on because I was having a hard time to get this code to work.
 - As I understand it, Picat does not really support multi-objective optimization with two min/1.
 So I'm not sure how I got this to work!

+hakank4: Here's a preprint of our ICLP conference paper that discusses some hard AoC 2024 problems: https://www.arxiv.org/abs/2507.11731

 ```
 import cp.